Dance

 DAN 200 Dance Production (1 Credit)

 A laboratory course based on the preparation and performance of department productions.
 Students may elect to fulfill course requirements from a wide array of production related responsibilities, including stage crew.
 It may not be used for performance or choreography.
-May be taken four times for credit, with a maximum of two credits per semester. {A}
+Students who wish to register for two credits in the same semester should register for two separate sections of DAN 200.
+Restrictions: May be taken four times for credit, with a maximum of two credits per semester. {A}

 Fall, Spring